Interstate 91: Vermont

-I-91 travels along the eastern border of Vermont and serves as a major transportation corridor for eastern Vermont and western New Hampshire.
-Many exits along Vermont's length of I-91 feature New Hampshire towns on the guide signs (for example, exit 3, which lists Brattleboro and Keene, New Hampshire, as the points of access).
-The length of I-91 within Vermont is 177 mi and has two lanes in each direction the entire way from the Massachusetts state line at Guilford to Derby Line at the Canadian border (nearly two-thirds of I-91's length) with 29 Vermont interchanges.
+I-91 traverses the entire length of Vermont and serves as a major transportation corridor for eastern Vermont and western New Hampshire.
+Due to its routing along the Connecticut River separating the two states, many exits along Vermont's length of I-91 feature New Hampshire towns on the guide signs (for example, exit 3, which lists Brattleboro and Keene, New Hampshire, as the points of access).
+The length of I-91 within Vermont is 177 mi and has two lanes in each direction the entire way from the Massachusetts state line to the Canada–United States border (nearly two-thirds of I-91's length) with 29 Vermont interchanges.
 The highway's rural character and long distances between exits in Vermont are in stark contrast to its south, where exits are more frequent and the road carries four lanes of traffic in each direction at some points.
 The major control cities in Vermont are Brattleboro, White River Junction, St. Johnsbury, and Newport.
 When entering northbound I-91 at exit 28 in Derby, the control city sign is for Canada.
 Of these destinations, only Newport is a city, although the other towns are sizable.
 In general, the road parallels its predecessor, US 5.

 I-91 enters Vermont in the town of Guilford.
 Just before exit 1 in Brattleboro is the Vermont Welcome Center in Guilford.
 The first three Vermont exits (northbound) serve the town of Brattleboro.
 At exit 1, northbound US 5 provides access to stores and a small industrial area before reaching the south end of the town's center, where a bridge crosses the Connecticut River into Hinsdale, New Hampshire, via New Hampshire Route 119 (NH 119).
 Exit 2 (Vermont Route 9 [VT 9]) provides access to the western village of the town (West Brattleboro), then continues west to Marlboro, Wilmington, and Bennington.
 Brattleboro's main retail strip is located at and just south of the exit 3 trumpet interchange and traffic circle.
 Following VT 9 eastward, one can reach Keene, New Hampshire, in 15 mi.

 After exit 3, I-91 heads north to travel through the communities of Dummerston, Putney, Westminster, North Westminster, Bellows Falls, Springfield, Weathersfield, Windsor, Hartland, North Hartland and White River Junction.
 White River Junction, listed as a control city on mileage signs as far south as Greenfield, Massachusetts, is where I-91 and I-89 meet and provide access to many points in Vermont and New Hampshire, at exit 10.